-Pancakes, poached eggs and hearty seasonal fare served alongside excellent coffee sourced from Belleville Brulerie in a sunny space along the Canal St. Martin.
+Pancakes, poached eggs and hearty seasonal fare served alongside excellent coffee sourced from Belleville Brûlerie in a sunny space along the Canal St. Martin.
 An international array of coffee preparations (flat whites, espressos, long blacks, cappuccinos, and very good “real deal” filtered coffee) are accompanied by hot chocolate made from homemade chocolate syrup and a selection of teas from Le Parti du Thé.
 The exceptionally friendly service is notable.
 Also notable, the lines for weekend brunch.
 Get there early.

 Ob-La-Di might be the most Instagrammed café of the 2015 rentrée, but there’s real substance at this stylish spot in the Haut Marais.
 Most of the baked goods are made in-house, and many of them manage to be vegan and gluten-free, and still actually taste good.
 Coffee is expertly prepared with Lomi beans by Lloyd, formerly of Boot Café, who also curates a killer playlist most days.
 Creative offerings include an affogato made with cookie dough ice cream, horchata, a vegetarian burger, and avocado toast that is worth an eye-popping €9 price tag due to the homemade purple potato bread and chimichurri sauce, plus pomegranate seeds.

 We have not yet reviewed this coffee shop, but you’ll find practical information about location and hours on this page, along with links to other reviews.
 Feel free to share your own opinion in the comments.

 Perhaps better known for its open armed embrace of kale (in salad and chip form), Loustic also has quite good coffee.
 Beans are sourced from Caffènation and prepared with care.
 The stylish space, designed by Dorothée Meilichzon, is a bit of a place to see and be seen, but the bobo is balanced out by free wifi and friendly staff.